nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - a/: To be followed by INDEX of attendance to be unmarked

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-Allows for unmarking of only one field in a single command.
+Pupilist only allows for the unmarking of one field in a single command.
-Does not allow commands such as `unmark h/2 a/1` or `unmark a/2 a/3`.
+It does not allow commands such as `unmark h/2 a/1` or `unmark a/2 a/3`.
 </div>

 Format: `unmark [h/ a/]INDEX`